ACL19-Submission/Visual-Humor-Dataset/README.md

 # Visual-Humor-Dataset
-Code repository for the anonymous submission.
+Dataset Samples for our Anonymous Submission.